Miles Richardson: West End

 His first appearance in the West End in 1983, was as "Fowler" in Another Country with Colin Firth at the Queens Theatre, now The Gielgud Theatre.
 He appeared in multiple roles in Ken Hill's adaptation of H G Well's "The Invisible Man" transferring from The Theatre Royal Stratford East to The Vaudeville Theatre and The Comedy Theatre, now The Harold Pinter.
 From November 2013 until March 2014, he appeared as "Juror 10" in Twelve Angry Men at the Garrick Theatre.
 From September 2014, he appeared as James Reiss in King Charles III at the Wyndhams Theatre.
 In 2015 the show won the Olivier Award for Best New Play.
 Due to Tim Pigott-Smith sustaining a broken collarbone, he took over the lead role of Charles for 5 weeks until Pigott-Smith returned.
 Having played Charles I on film and Charles II on both film and stage, he is probably the only actor to perform the hat trick of playing all three King Charles'.
 His most recent appearances in London were in two plays by Agatha Christie: Witness for the Prosecution and The Mousetrap.

+Off West End

+He has appeared in numerous fringe shows in London, most notably Johnson In Love BAC, Journeys End With Samuel West and Kris Marshall at The Kings Head.
+The Lovers, Playing Sinatra and Candida with Paula Wilcox at The New End Theatre.
+Dear Brutus and Moment Of Truth at The Southwark Playhouse and Round About Hogarth at The Tabard Theatre.